The

 the true and holy spirit.

-43. View in yourself the soul of all beings and those beings
+43. View in yourself the soul of all beings and those

 themselves; think your ownself[**own self] or soul as the